 conductor

-An award-winning composer and arranger, Alec’s choral music is published by Santa Barbara Music Publishing, Alliance Music Publications, earthsongs, and World Projects.
+An award-winning composer and arranger, Alec’s choral music is published by Alliance Music Publications, earthsongs, E.C.
+Schirmer Music, Hinshaw Music, Santa Barbara Music Publishing, and World Projects.
 His works have been performed around the country by all-state choruses and prestigious ensembles such as the Santa Fe Desert Chorale, the New World Symphony, the University of Delaware Chorale, the Frost Chorale, the Voices of Aloha, and even at the NFL’s Pro Bowl in 2016.

-An active educator and sought-after presenter, Alec delivered lectures at the 2020 Western Division ACDA conference in Salt Lake City, the 2019 International Kodály Symposium in Malaysia, 2018 and 2016 Asia Kodály Symposia in Taiwan, the 2017 National ACDA conference in Minneapolis, and various others.
+An active educator and sought-after presenter, Alec delivered lectures at the 2025 Malaysia Choral Eisteddfod, the 2023 and 2019 International Kodály Symposia in Los Angeles and Malaysia, the 2020 Western Division ACDA conference in Salt Lake City, the 2018 and 2016 Asia Kodály Symposia in Taiwan, the 2017 National ACDA conference in Minneapolis, and various others.
 His written work on incorporating popular music in the choral curriculum was recently published by GIA in the textbook Becoming Musical.

 Reviews